ioquatix/trenni-markdown/README.md

 	@delegate.paragraph(text)
 	@delegate.code(lines)

-Keep in mind that this is not a general purpose markdown parser, but specifically for the generation of literate programming code.
+Keep in mind that this is not a general purpose markdown parser, but specifically for the generation of literate code.

 ## Contributing